Architecture Student's Booklist

 Tips and advice from a former university senior lecturer on Art & Design student portfolios

 It's interview time for many applicants and students at Universities and Art Colleges across the UK.
-This is a nerve-wracking time and many of you will be preparing your portfolios in the run-up to your interview - hoping to wow the course team and secure a place on your selected course.
+This is a nerve-wracking time, and many of you will be preparing your portfolios in the run-up to your interview - hoping to wow the course team and secure a place on your selected course.

-I have met with, and interviewed, hundreds of students in the UK and internationally, all looking to be offered a place on their selected degree or MA.
+I have met with and interviewed hundreds of students in the UK and internationally, all looking to be offered a place on their selected degree or MA.
 I know what should be in your portfolio and am about to share my 5 top tips from an interviewer’s perspective.

 Portfolio Requirements For Art + Design Subjects